 Cons: Odd tent and fly zipper configuration, rain can splash underneath fly onto tent

 Manufacturer: Big Agnes

-The Tiger Wall sneaks into the top tier of our review, earning a Top Pick Award for its combination of lightweight and comfort.
+This tent is light in our packs, but still provides the comfort we need after long days of hiking.
 This tent is not as light as the NEMO Hornet Elite or as spacious as the Big Agnes Copper Spur HV UL2, but it does a significantly better job of balancing those competing priorities than either of those other top contenders.

 We also love the two large side doors, which make it much easier to enter and exit the tent without having to climb over your partner.
-The high privacy panels are nice if you find yourself in a crowded campsite on a warmer night when you don't want to put on the fly, and the mesh canopy makes for excellent stargazing.
+The high privacy panels are helpful if you find yourself in a crowded campsite on a warmer night when you don't want to put on the fly, and the mesh canopy makes for excellent stargazing.

 Given its size and weight, there are ample storage pockets — one on each side at the head end and another large one on the wall above the sleepers' heads.
-However, we wish there was a canopy pocket at the very top, either in addition to or in place of the large media pocket.
+However, we wish there was a canopy pocket at the very top, either in addition to or in place of the sizeable media pocket.

 Ease of Setup

 This model offers a traditional setup for a semi-freestanding tent, but also has a couple of trickier-to-navigate features.
 It has DAC Featherlite poles that provide the primary structure, with a perpendicular cross pole that widens the tent ceiling.
 It requires two stakes at the foot end to set up fully.